• Skip to primary navigation

 Instructions

-• Place the prawns on the lettuce ed
+• Place the mango, onion and prawns on the lettuce bed.

-• Grab a medium sized bowl and whisk all of the ingredients together to make the chilli lime dressing
+• Grab a medium sized bowl and whisk all of the ingredients for the lime chilli dressing together.

 Notes